What provisions to make in anticipation of a crisis?

 It is imperative to store them in an orderly and adapted manner for easy access and to move them to your vehicle or evacuation mean in case of need.

-If you have enough space home, setting up an industrial-type shelf in your cellar or car garage is a good alternative for storing your stocks (assuming that your doors are designed not to give way to the first burglar who comes along, of course!).
+If you have enough space home, setting up an industrial-type shelf in your cellar or car garage is a good alternative for storing your stocks (assuming that your doors are built not to give way to the first burglar who comes along, of course!).

-Certainly, gathering all this equipment is a significant investment, so make sure that your survival stock is not visible or easily accessible.
+Gathering all this equipment is a significant investment, so make sure that your survival stock is not visible or easily accessible.